 A recent survey of 2,220 Australian drivers found 33% keep driving their car with unroadworthy tyres and nearly 50% put off buying new tyres for as long as they can.

 When you think about it, that’s a lot of Australian drivers risking on-road vehicle failure by not replacing their tyre before they completely lose their tread or optimising their tyre pressure.
 And it begs the question, how safe are you really on the road?

 Protecting yourself and your family on the road begins with understanding how treads work and when it’s time to get new tyres.

 Put simply, bald tyres are an accident waiting to happen, particularly on wet, icy and treacherous roads.
-And driving on worn out tyres in snow is one of the most dangerous challenges you’ll ever face as a driver.
+And driving on worn-out tyres in the snow is one of the most dangerous challenges you’ll ever face as a driver.
 But do you know why?